Remydeme/zodiac/GmailAnalyser/Readme.md

 # GmailAnalyser

-This dyrectory contains two object :
+This directory contains two object :

 * GmailClient : use to fetch email from the server
 * GmailAnalytics : Use to analyse the mail dataframe.
 It add new column of